Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: I didn’t get around to it!

 SAMMO: Compliment her nose!
-How difficult is it!
+How difficult is it?!

 C-53: You might want to go slightly further than that

-SAMMO/WINK: No, no. Just say your nose is on your face.
+SAMMO: Wink is right.
+Just say your nose is on your face.

 PLECK: Uh, you know what that’s definitely not…